caiks/WBOT02/README.md

 #### video001 and video002

 We made a couple of experiments with capturing frames from videos, `video001` and `video002`.
 The intention was to use the playlist of youtube videos from the [Kinetics dataset](https://www.deepmind.com/open-source/kinetics), which are a set of categorised videos of activities.
 Many of the videos, however, were filmed with quite a low resolution and so it is difficult to ensure that low scale frames are such that the cells are not all highly interpolated in any particular video.
 That is, many of the videos are very blurry at smaller scales.
 The capture process itself and automating a playlist were both difficult tasks too.
-For the moment we will concentrate on grabbing videos from the screen and obtaining the videos from high quality sources, taking care not to infringe copyrights.
+For the moment we will concentrate on grabbing videos from the screen and obtaining the videos from high resolution sources.

 #### Records and representations

 Now let us consider scaled and centered average brightness records and their representations.
 The `Record` class is defined in `dev.h`.
 It represents a rectangular frame of a part or the whole of an image.
 It is defined by horizontal and vertical lengths or scales (fractions of 1) and a centre coordinate (a pair of fractions of 1).
 It consists of a two dimensional array of cells of integral value between 0 (dark) and 255 (light).
-It has persistence methods and a method to convert it to an *event*, i.e. an `HistoryRepa` of *size* 1 of a *substrate* consisting of (i) *variables* for each cell of a given cell *valency*, plus (ii) a scale *variable* of a given scale *valency*.
+It has persistence methods and a method to convert it to an *event*, i.e. a `HistoryRepa` of *size* 1 of a *substrate* consisting of (i) *variables* for each cell of a given cell *valency*, plus (ii) a scale *variable* of a given scale *valency*.

 `Record` has a constructor that creates a zeroed (black) array of cells.
 Another constructor creates a greyscale array of cells from a rectangular frame within a given image.
 Where an individual cell corresponds to a rectangle of pixels, an average pixel value is calculated.
 The value of the cell is the Hue-Saturation-Value calculation of lightness, i.e. the maximum of the red, green and blue values.

 The `valent` method reduces the *valency* of a record by sorting the *values* and calculating quantiles, with special handling of 0 (black) to deal with the case of a frame that overlaps with the boundaries of the given image.

-The `image` method converts the record to an image with each cell generating a square of `multiplier` times `multiplier` pixels in the resultant image.
+The `image` method converts the record to an image with each cell generating a square of size `multiplier` pixels in the resultant image.
 The pixels are coloured grey with a lightness that depends on the cell's *value* as a proportion of the *valency*.

 The following is a test of the `Record` persistence -
 ```